 The diagnosis of sepsis is based on the concurrence of at least two of the symptoms.

-The condition can then progress to septic shock, which occurs when the above symptoms are accompanied by a marked drop in blood pressure.
+The condition can then progress to septic shock when the above symptoms are accompanied by a marked drop in blood pressure.

-Severe sepsis and septic shock can also involve the failure of two or more organ systems, at which point the condition can be described as multiple organ dysfunction syndrome.
+Severe sepsis and septic shock can also involve the failure of two or more organ systems, at which point the condition can be described as multiple organ dysfunction syndromes.

-The condition can progress through these stages in a matter of hours, days, or weeks, depending on treatment and other factors.
+The condition can progress through these stages in hours, days, or weeks, depending on treatment and other factors.

 The risk also increases in people who are more likely to have bacteria entering the bloodstream.